bartossh/static_scanner/README.md

 - [x] The Regex scanner is based on the yaml file configuration.
 - [x] Regex scanner to use required keys to remove false positives - create using a yaml config file.
 - [x] The Regex scanner will use a key pattern based on regex from the yaml config file.
+- [ ] Load subscriber detector configurations.
 - [ ] The Laxer scanner with file context awareness and string literals parsing.
-- [ ] The Laxer stochastic scanner.
+- [ ] Provide finding score.
-- [ ] The Laxer scanner to remove false positives.
+- [ ] Remove false positives.
-- [ ] False positive filter with stochastic models.
 - [ ] Decoder for base16 (hex), base32, base58, base64, base85.
-- [ ] Decoder for JWT.
 - [x] Omits files that have given file extension.
 - [x] Omits package managers: npm, venv, go/pkg/, ruby gems, ...
 - [x] Reports file name, line number, raw secret, detector type and decoder type if used.